galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 Application address is : http://104.45.176.215:8001/webtestapp
 The test application will list the server host and server ip in the page.
 ## Troubleshooting
-1. Get error detail of pod
+1. Get error details of pod
-If you get the following massage while createing weblogic domain, the job is failed.
+If you get the following message while createing weblogic domain, the job is failed.
 ```
 status on iteration 20 of 20
 pod domain1-create-weblogic-sample-domain-job-nj7wl status is Init:0/1